adrianmrozo/ds/README.md

 docker-compose up
 ```

-The 3 above commands do the following
+The 3 above commands do the following:
-1. You are cloning/copying this Github repository into the website "play with docker"
+1. Clones/copies this GitHub repository into a Docker Container on the website "play with docker"
-2. You are entering the folder "ds"
+2. Enters the folder "ds"
-3. You are starting the prepared docker instructions by us, and our code will start to run
+3. Starts the prepared docker instructions, makes the code run

-Next the model will train, and after the training is done (up to 10 minutes) you should be able to access the website with the prediction.
+Then the CNN is trained and after completion (up to 10 minutes) the user can access a flask provided in port website to the prediction.
 Click on the port numbers on the right side next to "Open Port".

-If for some reason the browser will display:
+In case the browser returns an error - "This page isn’t working" - just refresh/reopen the window.
-"This page isn’t working", just refresh/reopen it again, so that you see "Welcome!"
+The user gets to the welcome page.

-**If you have Docker already installed:**
+### If Docker is already installed

-You can open in your terminal the "ds" folder, and enter the command:
+Open the "ds" folder  in your terminal and enter the command:
 ```
 docker-compose up
 ```
 And everything should run by itself.

-**If you have experience in Python [not recommended]:**
+### For Ninja Pythoneers [not recommended]

-You can install the required packages out of requirements.txt file and try to run app.py in the "src" folder [not recommended, as not sufficiently tested and it was not optimized towards this usage, there are too many dependencies within the packages, using docker is the most efficient way to use this code.]
+You can install the required packages of the requirements file manually in the respective versions and run the *app* module in python from the "src" folder.
+However, this is not recommended, as this project was not optimized towards this usage.
+There are many dependencies within the packages.
+Docker is the most efficient way to use this code.

-## Additional functionalities:
+## Additional functionalities

 This code is also starting a PostgreSQL database, and saves results out of the testing into the database.

-## Additional information:
+## Additional information

-This code is the end product from several milestones, containing again several sub tasks.
+This repository is the end product from several milestones, containing again several sub tasks.
-You can find the reports to each milestone in the "reports" folder and code completing the sub tasks in the folder "/src/legacy".
+We documented our try and error and error process for each milestone in the *reports* folder.
+The accompanying code snippets for completing the sub tasks are stored in the folder "/src/legacy".

-## Technical descriptions:
+## Technical description

 ### Table of all packages including hashes